DoD and VA Appeals

 Remember, for a condition to be considered service-connected, there must be official evidence, like medical records, of the condition while you were in the military (except Conditions Caused by Service-Connected Conditions or conditions on the VA Presumptive List).
 If you do not have this evidence, then your condition is not, and will never be, eligible for Military Disability.

 We’ve heard many stories of people who were injured while in the service, but never went to the doctor.
-Now, 5, 10, 20 years later, they think that they deserve compensation for that injury.
-Sorry.
-You won’t get anything if there is no definite evidence that the condition did indeed happen while in the military.
-That’s the law, and it won’t be bent for any “special” circumstances.
-If you don’t have the documentation, don’t waste your time trying to get compensation.
-Even the best lawyer wouldn’t be able to get it.
-Lame, but true.
-Sorry.
+Now, 5, 10, 20 years later, they want compensation for that injury.
+Unfortunately, you won’t get anything if there is no definite evidence that the condition did indeed happen while in the military.
+That’s the law.
+If you don’t have the documentation, then even the best lawyer wouldn’t be able to get it.

 Similarly, if there are definite medical reports about the condition, but one important aspect of the condition was not recorded, that aspect will not be considered when assigning a Military Disability Rating.
 For example, let’s say you have an elbow injury.
 The physician recorded that there is pain with motion, but nothing else.
 Now, after Finding Your Condition on this site, you realize that you should have gotten a higher rating since you couldn’t bend your elbow more than 20°.
 This won’t be a big problem for the VA since it will take any new evidence and adjust the rating accordingly.
 Unfortunately, for the DoD, since the physician did not measure and record that specific limited motion measurement at the time you left the military, it can’t be rated.